javl/blender-embroidery/readme.md

 After installation you can find the importer in the file menu under `File > Import > Embroidery Import`.

 ![Location of the import button](images/menu_option.png)

-## Example
-The pattern shown at the top of this page can be found in this repository as [example.pes](example.pes).

 ## Import settings
 In the import dialog there are a few settings you can adjust: